francyfrattini/App_For_Quotes/README.md

 Application for saving quotations made with ```ANGULAR``` and ```BOOTSTRAP```.<br>
 For the operation of the fake backend with `db.json`, run `json-server --watch db.json`.

+This project was created for a challenge divided into several steps, submitted by the company "SparkFabrik".<br>

 The features of the application are as follows:
 - SAVING quotes by means of a form divided into "quote text" and "author"